CS Summer Program: How to Apply

 - Educational background

 Sustainable Research Pathways (SRP) is a Computing Sciences program designed to bring professor-and-student teams as well as unaccompanied undergraduate and graduate students to the lab to work on research projects.
-The program, developed in conjunction with Sustainable Horizons Institute, brings faculty members and students to national labs to build research collaborations and expand opportunities for emerging scientists.
+The program, developed in conjunction with Sustainable Horizons Institute, builds research collaborations and expands opportunities for emerging scientists.
 The faculty track consists of professor-and-student teams.
 Students may also apply without faculty member teammates vai a newly added student track.